-The Privacy and Electronic Communications Regulations (PECR) sit alongside the Data Protection Act.
+The Privacy and Electronic Communications Regulations (PECR) sit alongside the Data Protection Act and the GDPR.
 They give people specific privacy rights in relation to electronic communications.

 There are specific rules on: